What is the Difference Between Home & Commercial Real Estate Inspections?

 How Long Do These Inspections Take

-Most home inspections take approximately 2-3 hours again depending on many things.
-A commercial inspection can take from 1-6 hours at the site and then from 1-3 hours at the office putting everything together.
+Most home inspections take approximately 2-3 hours.
+A commercial inspection can take anywhere from 1-6 hours at the site and then from 1-3 hours at the office putting everything together.